Hyperolius minutissimus: Description

 Males measure 12–17 mm and females 18–24 mm in snout–vent length; Loader and colleagues report larger male sizes (19–23 mm) from the Udzungwa Mountains, but no data on females.

 The dorsum is brown and has light canthal and dorsolateral lines.
 Some females, however, have broad light canthal and irregular dorsolateral stripes, as well as spots on the dorsum.
 The pupil is horizontal.
 Males have a gular flap and black dotted asperities distributed on anterior and mid-region of the gular flap.

 Habitat and conservation

 The species' natural habitats are open, windswept, montane grasslands in forested areas at elevations of 1600–2010 m above sea level.
 It has also been found in pastureland and heard calling by a road near a large pine plantation.
 Breeding takes place in shallow, temporary swamps.

-Hyperolius minutissimus is easy to over look, so although it is rarely seen, it might not be quite so rare.
+Hyperolius minutissimus is easy to overlook, so although it is rarely seen, it might not be quite so rare.
 Nevertheless, it is threatened by habitat loss (draining of its breeding habitat for agricultural activities, afforestation, agricultural expansion, fire, and expanding human settlements).
 It has not been recorded in the Udzungwa Mountains National Park.
 However, it occurs in the Udzungwa Scarp Forest, which was, as of 2014, "soon to be a nature reserve".
 It has not been recorded in the Southern Highlands since the initial species description in 1975.